KIDS’ CLUB PROGRAM

 Members become more confident and feel empowered to become leaders in their community.

-Working with 63 communities to set up and run after school and weekend clubs for vulnerable children.
+communities to set up and run after school and weekend clubs for vulnerable children.